-Traditionally, the LK effect is calculated by expanding the orbit-averaged, three-body Newtonian equations of motion as a power series in $\epsilon = a_1/a_2$, where $a_1$ and $a_2$ are the semi-major axes of the inner and outer binary, respectively.
-Perturbations that accumulate over each orbit (unlike average-free periodic perturbations) are referred to as ``secular" perturbations.
+Traditionally, the LK effect is calculated by expanding the orbit-averaged, three-body Newtonian equations of motion as a power series in $\epsilon = a_1/a_2$, where $a_1$ and $a_2$ are the semimajor axes of the inner and outer binaries, respectively.
+Perturbations that accumulate over each orbit (unlike periodic average-free perturbations) are referred to as ``secular" perturbations.
 The leading secular effect, the Newtonian-quadrupole or ``quadrupole" for short, arises at order $\epsilon^3$ beyond Keplerian forces which scale as $r^{-2}$.
-These quadrupole terms facilitate the exchange of orbital angular momentum which induce oscillations in the eccentricity and inclination.
+These quadrupole terms facilitate the exchange of orbital angular momentum which induces oscillations in the eccentricity and inclination.

 Higher-order perturbations can change the nature of the LK effect.
 The addition of $\epsilon^4$ (octupole) order perturbations can cause orbital flips \cite{Lithwick2011TheParticle,Naoz2011HotInteractions,Li2014EccentricitySystems}, extremely large eccentricities \cite{Ford2000,Naoz2013a, Teyssandier2013ExtremePlanets}, and chaotic evolution \cite{Lithwick2011TheParticle,Li2014ChaosMechanism}.
 These behaviors persist through $\epsilon^5$ (hexadecapole) order \cite{Will2017}.